Ignore web request errors

 429 Too Many Requests code, which can indicate throttling issues that are not caused by your application.

 To ignore certain HTTP status codes, configure which status codes should not be marked as errors.
-When creating a request error rule, you can either add individual HTTP status codes, such as
+When creating an exclusion rule, you can either add individual HTTP status codes, such as

 401, or status code ranges, such as

-- Choose the application for which you want to configure a request error rule.
+Choose the application for which you want to configure an exclusion rule.

-- Select Add request error rule, and specify the HTTP status code or code range that should be treated as successful.
+Select Add exclusion rule, and specify the HTTP status code or code range that should be treated as successful.

-After setting up a request error rule, web requests with previously erroneous status codes will count as successful web requests against the error rate.
+After setting up an exclusion rule, web requests with previously erroneous status codes will count as successful web requests against the error rate.
 This will affect your application Apdex rating, request error rate, and web request error list, as well as some user action and custom metrics.

 For example, see the screenshots of the application overview page below and note the drop in the web request error rate.
 This happened after a rule was configured to ignore the